tanhauhau/tanhauhau.github.io/content/blog/solving-nonogram-with-code/index.md

 Last week I was playing [nonogram](https://play.google.com/store/apps/details?id=com.easybrain.nonogram) during lunchtime.

-_"I am addicted to this game right now,"_ said me to my colleague, _"Maybe if I can come up with a program to solve this, I would stop playing it anymore"_ And then we went into a discussion of algorithms, machine learnings, computer visions...
+_"I am addicted to this game right now,"_ said me to my colleague, _"If I could come up with a program to solve this, I would stop playing it"_ And then we went into a discussion of algorithms, machine learnings, computer visions...

 I can't remember how our topic went from one to another.
 But one thing stuck to my head, **_I need to write software to solve my nonogram!_**